nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 # A detailed exploration of the Model View ViewModel architectural pattern

-As a part of my course, I want to introduce you to MVVM.
+As part of my course, I want to introduce you to MVVM.
 Microsoft introduced this pattern in 2005, and it runs on [.NET](https://dotnet.microsoft.com/en-us/), [Silverlight](https://www.microsoft.com/silverlight/).
-Also, Google fully supports and [encourages using MVVM](https://developer.android.com/jetpack/guide) for Android development with their first-party libraries such as LiveData.
-Kotlin is a technology I’m going to use for my demonstration.
+Google also fully supports and [encourages using MVVM](https://developer.android.com/jetpack/guide) for Android development with their first-party libraries such as LiveData.
+Kotlin is the technology that I’m going to use for my demonstration.

-MVVM uses [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), separating a computer program into distinct sections.
+MVVM uses [Separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) to separate a computer program into distinct sections.
 In the case of MVVM, there are three parts that help accomplish the separation of concerns: View, ViewModel, and DataModel.

 <p align="center">
 <img src="./assets/MVVM_general.png" height="auto" width="700">